Las Vegas shooting: Remembering the fallen

 Denise Burditus

-The 32-year-old mother of two and soon-to-be grandmother from West Virginia passed away in the arms of her husband Tony.
+Denise Burditus, a 32-year-old mother of two and soon-to-be grandmother from West Virginia, passed away in the arms of her husband, Tony.

 "Denise passed in my arms.
 I LOVE YOU BABE."" her husband wrote on social media, according to MetroNews, a radio station in West Virginia.